 Transform data with Delta Live Tables

 You can define a dataset against any query that returns a DataFrame.
 You can use Apache Spark built-in operations, UDFs, custom logic, and MLflow models as transformations in your Delta Live Tables pipeline.
-Once data has been ingested into your Delta Live Tables pipeline, you can define new datasets against upstream sources to create new streaming tables, materialized views, and views.
+After data has been ingested into your Delta Live Tables pipeline, you can define new datasets against upstream sources to create new streaming tables, materialized views, and views.

 To learn how to effectively perform stateful processing with Delta Live Tables, see Optimize stateful processing in Delta Live Tables with watermarks.